Prisoners of war: the Japanese Buffs

 fitted to these aircraft."

 When I was researching the American Volunteer Group Flying Tigers in the 1980s, I acquired a bunch of Japanese newsreel and feature films from WWII.
-A staple of these movies was a sequence showing the destruction of Rangoon in the winter of 1941-42, including the "bombing" of a Brewster Buffalo wearing a crudely painted RAF roundel on its flank.
-I guessed at the time that this was a Dutch or British Buffalo captured in the Dutch East Indies (now Indonesia), and this indeed seems to be the case.
+A staple of these movies was a sequence showing the destruction of the Rangoon docks in the winter of 1941-42, including the "bombing" of a Brewster Buffalo wearing a crudely painted RAF roundel on its flank.
+I guessed at the time that this was a Dutch or British Buffalo captured in the Dutch East Indies, and this indeed seems to be the case.
 There's an interesting page at Dave Pluth's Japanese Aircraft & Ship Modeling site, which shows images taken at Tachikawa naval airfield, near Tokyo, and published in the Asahi Shimbun newpaper in May 1943.

 The photo at left was credited to Kazetagawa-san and Gohyakki-san, as